YunoHost/doc/boot_and_graphical_install.md

 The wireless connections are not supported yet, and if you use intermediate routers, the network ports opening will not be automatic: Your server will not be accessible externally.

+NB: a successful install has been done with the stable Yunohost image for amd64 2.7.10 on 2018-03-13, you may want to give it a try.
+The network worked as for a normal Debian image, so basically select WiFi -> input password -> go on with the automatic install.

 ## <small>2.</small> Boot on CD / USB key